svarshavchik/vera/README.md

 - Download the latest release tarball, see the INSTALL file in the tarball for build instructions

-- Instead of compiling and building, the package for Slackware 15 is also available, but see the INSTALL file as well for additional information
+- Instead of compiling and building, a package for Slackware 15 is also available, but see the INSTALL file as well for additional information

 - PGP verification keys: https://www.courier-mta.org/KEYS.bin